dominodatalab/LLM-Workshop/README.md

 # Section 4: Application Setup and Deployment

 ### Lab 4.1 - Reopen Workspace
-To tailor the app to the Nissan Ariya use case we need to re-open our Workspace.
+To tailor the app to the Use_Case use case we need to re-open our Workspace.
 But this time we won't need a GPU as we are doing simple development.

 Navigate back to your project by clicking **Projects** and then your project name: